 NOTE: Only Type 1 NPIs can be used for OPR purposes.
 Again, you may verify your NPI at https://npiregistry.cms.hhs.gov/NPPESRegistry/NPIRegistryHome.do

-17. Our hospital is a teaching hospital with "resident physicians" who are not eligible to enroll in the Medicaid Program.
-Whose NPI number should we report on the claim as the OPR provider?
+17. Our hospital is a teaching hospital with "resident physicians".
+Whose NPI number should we report on the Pharmacy claim as the Prescribing provider?